axelarnetwork/axelarate-community/README.md

 4. Check that you received the funds.

-NOTE: the local Axelar node needs to be fully caught up with the nextwork in order for the following command to work.
-The current Avg Block Time is ~5.6 second, so if you see `height=xxx` log message from your local Axelar node is much faster than that, you should probably wait for a couple of hours.
+NOTE: At this point, you should wait for your local Axelar node to fully catch up with the network, or the following commands will give errors.
+The average block time is ~5.6 sesconds, so if your local node is writing log messages such as `height=xxx` much faster, you should wait and come back in a few hours.

 ```
 axelarcli q account {validator_addr}